jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies for the purposes of section FA 15 when the seller is a cash basis person.
 Reduction
-(2) The amount treated as the seller’s purchase price in section FA 15(2) is reduced by an amount for accrued but unpaid interest on the hire purchase agreement calculated using the formula—accrual income − income.
+(2) The amount treated as the seller’s purchase price in section FA 15(2) is reduced by an amount for accrued but unpaid interest on the hire purchase agreement calculated using the formula— accrual income − income.
 Definition of items in formula
 (3) In the formula,—
   (a) accrual income is the amount of income that would have been derived under 1 of the spreading methods for payments under the hire purchase agreement if—